Multiscale Methods for wave propagation in materials with sign-changing coefficients: Introduction

 The magnificent phenomena of NIMs are usually attributed to their interaction with common materials.
 Consequently, heterogeneity is a significant feature in metamaterial numerical simulations and should therefore be carefully addressed.
 Multiscale computational methods, which aim to capture the small-scale information of solutions due to heterogeneity at a reduced computational cost, are particularly well-suited for this task.
 Pioneered by Hou and Wu in \cite{Hou1997}, the methodology of incorporating model information into the construction of finite element spaces, coined as MsFEMs, has garnered significant attention.
 The evolution version, GMsFEMs, leverages spectral decomposition to perform dimension reduction for the online space, exhibiting superior performance when dealing with high-contrast and channel-like coefficient profiles \cite{Chung2014}.
-The first construction of multiscale bases capable of achieving the theoretically optimal approximation property for general rough coefficients was credited to Målqvist and Peterseim in their celebrating work \cite{maalqvist2014}.
-The combination of GMsFEMs and LOD led to the development of a CEM-GMsFEM by Chung, Efendiev, and Leung in \cite{Chung2018}, where “CEM” is the acronym for “Constraint Energy Minimizing”.
+The first construction of multiscale bases capable of achieving the theoretically optimal approximation property for general rough coefficients is credited to M\aa{}lqvist and Peterseim in their celebrated work \cite{Maalqvist2014}. {This approach, known as the Localized Orthogonal Decomposition (LOD) method, employs quasi-interpolation operators to decompose the solution into macroscopic and microscopic components.} The combination of GMsFEMs and LOD led to the development of a CEM-GMsFEM by Chung, Efendiev, and Leung in \cite{Chung2018}, where “CEM” is the acronym for “Constraint Energy Minimizing”.
 Constrained Energy Minimizing Generalized Multiscale Finite Element Method (CEM-GMsFEM), which demonstrates superior performance in high-contrast problems, has been successfully applied to various partial differential equations arising from practical applications \cite{Li2025,Zhao2023}.
 Constructing multiscale bases in CEM-GMsFEMs involves two steps: solving engineered generalized eigenvalue problems to obtain auxiliary spaces and localizing multiscale bases in a relaxed or constrained manner.
 Several primary successful results on Laplace-type PDEs with sign-changing coefficients have been achieved in \cite{ye2024} through the tailored construction of auxiliary spaces to accommodate the sign-changing setting.